lockettnb/vim_config/cheat/howto.md

 And, again pandoc did not like these table packages.
 Under the hood pandoc uses the pdflatex program and a latex template to create the PDF.
-The template didn't support any of the Latex packages I wanted to use.
+The template did not support any of the Latex packages I wanted to use.

 Back to markdown with no tables.
 As for markdown-to-pdf the pandoc latex template created weird margins and sections numbers.
 However pandoc allows you